Schoenberg characterization of continuous non-stationary isotropic positive definite kernels: Examples of isotropic kernels

 \item \textbf{specialized kernels} tailored for specific applications such as the \emph{neural network kernels}. \end{enumerate} Isotropic kernels jointly generalize the first two categories and cover some specialized kernels, specifically the neural network kernels.
 They can therefore serve as a unifying framework to avoid the separate treatment of stationary isotropic kernels and dot product kernels as in \citep{roosHighDimensionalGaussianProcess2021,amentScalableFirstOrderBayesian2022}.

-In Section \ref{sec: stationary isotropic and dot product} we illustrate the unification of stationary isotropic and dot product kernels with examples.
+\paragraph*{Outline of this section} In Section \ref{sec: stationary isotropic and dot product} we illustrate the unification of stationary isotropic and dot product kernels with examples.
 In Section \ref{sec: machine learning} we highlight the importance of isotropic kernels for the theory of machine learning.
 We demonstrate that limiting neural network kernels are isotropic but not stationary and therefore do not fall in any of the previous kernel classes while our results do apply.
-We finish the section with well known explicit examples.
+In Section \ref{sec: other examples} we present two more examples of non-stationary isotropic kernels.